Who Needs Sleep? Not My Neobladder

-I did see discussions on how you can buy a larger external pouch that you can hook up with an external catheter (men…) to get through an entire night without having to empty it out.
+I saw discussions on how you can buy a larger external pouch that you can hook up with an external catheter (men…) to get through an entire night without emptying it.
 But that was for an external diversion.
-I didn't see much about the sleep issues you might have with a neobladder.
+I didn't see much about your sleep issues with a neobladder.

 Sleeping with a neobladder

 So, if you are thinking of a neobladder as your diversion option, take the following as one man's experience.
 Again, your mileage may vary.
 Your doctor is the best source of information for your specific circumstances.

 A neobladder starts as a small pouch made from part of your ileum and attached, pretty much where your original bladder was inside the abdomen.
 The surgery removes some of the muscles used to hold your urine.
 With the original equipment, you need to "retrain" your body and learn to control other muscles to do the heavy lifting and keep you from leaking.
 At first, the neobladder is small and holds only 100 ml or so of urine, but over time you train your neobladder to hold increasingly more fluid, to a point.

 Volume retention, doing the math

 My doctor said a neobladder gets large enough to hold about 400 to 450 ml of urine - it's a good target.
 If a neobladder gets too big, it can cause other issues.
 Again, check with your health care provider for your bespoke advice.
 I heard most people produce about 100 to 150 ml of urine every hour, so the recommended volume for a neobladder equates to roughly 3 to 4 hours of urine production before you need to take a trip to the bathroom.

 That production schedule slows down a bit when you sleep, but not enough to get through 8 hours of sleep without emptying.
 Therefore, you need to wake up to go during the night.